zjleblanc/ansible-linux-mgmt/ANSIBLE_SIGN_CLI.md

 ## Pre-commit Hook

-I am not capable of remembering to use `ansible-sign` before I push commits to my repository, so I added the commands to my pre-commit hook.
+I am not capable of remembering to use `ansible-sign` every time I push a new change to my repository, so I added the commands to my pre-commit hook.
+Implementing a pre-commit ensures that the signature always matches the commit because the hook will automatically execute `ansible-sign` and stage the results before committing.

 If you are unfamiliar with git hooks, then navigate to the `.git/hooks` folder at the root of your repository and poke around.
 Below is an example of what my pre-commit hook looks like for this implementation.

 ### .git/hooks/pre-commit